StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 The arguments on this page are arranged in the following order:

 1. Objective morality exists
-2. Doing right is a source of legitimate purpose in life
+2. It is possible to have a life purpose
-3. Individual life purpose exists
-4. Individual life purpose is knowable

 ## Argument 1: Objective morality exists